Skip to main content

 Dir.
 Sean McConville

 When a screenwriter travels to a house in the middle of nowhere to finish her latest project, sinister occurrences ensue.
-Given that said screenwriter is recovering from a recent nervous breakdown, staying alone in a big old house in the middle of nowhere probably wasn’t the greatest idea ever.
-However it means that director McConville can play that old ‘is she really seeing ghosts or just losing her mind’ card.
+Given that said screenwriter is recovering from a recent nervous breakdown, staying alone in a big old house in the middle of nowhere, probably wasn’t the greatest idea ever.
+However it means that director McConville can play that old ‘is she really seeing ghosts or just imagining things’ card...

 I enjoy catching random horror films on late night TV.
 Sometimes you’re rewarded for idly flicking through the channels until something catches your eye – favourite films I’ve discovered this way include Cat People, Halloween, The Pit and the Pendulum and Night of the Living Dead.
 When you see that a horror film starring Brittany Murphy as a writer staying alone in a creepy house has just started – you just have to watch it.
 Deadline seemed to me to have a lot of potential; a nice (if not wholly original) idea, a pace and tone that initially suggested slow-burning creepiness, some moody cinematography, and the names Brittany Murphy and Thora Birch in the titles.
 Sadly, while it possesses a quiet moodiness, Deadline is also so lumbered with clichés and obvious signposts it never generates any suspense.

 Throughout the crawling running time we’re subjected to cliché after cliché - doors slowly creaking open, baths overflowing, wet footprints appearing, someone playing Moonlight Sonata in the dead of night.
-That sort of thing.
-The sort of thing you’ve seen in every other horror film ever.
+The sorts of things you’ve seen in many other horror films.
 As this is a contemporary horror film, the protagonist is also armed with a video-camera, and while this is a handy plot device and ensures McConville can treat us to grainy POV shots aplenty, it makes no sense.
 But wait!
 Not long after some spooky stuff happens, Alice (Murphy) finds a horde of DV tapes while exploring the scary attic, which is handy because she just happens to have a DV camera to watch them on.
 Cue house’s violent backstory and criminal underuse of Thora Birch, as Alice watches the gradual breakdown of the marriage of former residents Lucy and David; which David handily documented on his DV camera.
-Here the narrative splits between us watching Murphy who is watching the tapes – and Birch – the young woman featured on the tapes, whose husband is becoming increasingly possessive and manipulative.
+Here the narrative splits between us watching Murphy who is watching the tapes – and Birch – the young woman featured on the tapes, whose husband is becoming increasingly possessive and threatening.

 Things to do in a haunted house: Take a bath.